Summary

 - $39 annual fee

-Who should apply: Anyone with fair credit or anyone who needs to improve their credit, without having the time (while you adjust to a new job or postgrad life) to pay much attention to your rewards.
+Who should apply: Anyone with fair credit or who needs to improve their credit and doesn’t have the time to pay too much attention to rewards.

-Who should skip: Cardholders who have good or higher credit could earn better rewards with a different card.
-If you have no or poor credit, you shouldn’t apply – the hard pull will only hurt your score.
+Who should skip: Those with good or higher credit scores could earn more rewards per dollar with a different card.
+If you have poor credit, you shouldn’t apply either.
+The hard pull will only hurt your score, and your chances of approval are slim.

 Chase Freedom Unlimited: Best starter travel card

-Why we picked it: New grads usually have two goals on their minds: earn money and pay off student debt.
-However, for those who graduated not only with a degree, but also with a good credit score, you may be considering getting into travel credit card rewards.
-The Chase Freedom Unlimited® is a great card to get started.
+Why we picked it: New grads usually have two goals on their minds: earning money and paying off student debt.
+However, those who graduated not only with a degree but also with a good credit score may think about getting a travel credit card.
+In that case, the Chase Freedom Unlimited* is a great card.

-The card earns 5% cash back on travel booked through Chase Ultimate Rewards, 5% cash back on Lyft purchases (through March 2025), 3% cash back on dining and drugstore purchases and 1.5% cash back on all other purchases.
-It also has a sign-up bonus of earning an additional 1.5% cash back on everything (on up to $20,000 spent) in the first year.
+The Chase Freedom Unlimited earns 5 percent cash back on Chase Ultimate Rewards travel, 5 percent cash back on Lyft purchases (through March 2025), 3 percent cash back on dining and drugstore purchases and 1.5 percent cash back on all other purchases.
+It also has a sign-up bonus of $200 after you spend $500 on purchases in the first 3 months from account opening.

 Pros